awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-https-example-deployment-pkg.md

 ## Python<a name="with-kinesis-example-deployment-pkg-python1"></a>

- Follow the instructions to create AWS Lambda function deployment package\.
+ Follow the instructions to create an AWS Lambda function deployment package\.

 1. Open a text editor, and then copy the following code\.
 **Note**